Geo-Bit/blog/_posts/2024-07-01-securing-the-ship.md

 During my time threat hunting in Docker environments, I noticed several patterns and common issues.
 One frequent observation was the over-reliance on outdated base images, which often contained numerous vulnerabilities.
 In a collaborative work environment, I found that regular security training for developers significantly reduced the number of first-party vulnerabilities introduced into our Docker images.

+A lot of the popular IaC scanning tools recommend adding additional lines to the Dockerfile to update individual dependencies.
+While this approach works, I feel that it is not as efficient as it could be.
+These tools often lack the context and consideration of all dependencies being used, and common transitive dependencies within multiple components.
+For example, if you have 5 transitive dependencies in your Dockerfile, you could update explicity update those depedencies, or simply update the transitive top-level dependency which could resolve all the vulnerable transitives.

 ## Remediation Processes

 ### Updating Base Images